-The following course is offered this fall and is appropriate for first-year students; it also fulfill the NSC-L requirement:
+The following course is offered this fall and is appropriate for first-year students; it also fulfills the NS-L requirement:

 - CHEM 103: General Chemistry w/Lab (NS-L)